zekuny/MusicPlayer/Re-use.md

 * MStack.py: This includes python codes to store music file's path and name.

 ###Re-use:
-* You may add music to music folder or change images for background and buttons.
+## You may add music to music folder or change images for background and buttons.
 * There are many functions for you to realize:
-  **qq
-  **qq